 Using it is easy.
 If you’re using the app’s Chrome extension, simply browse the page you wish to cite and click the “Cite This For Me” icon to generate a citation before copying and pasting it into your online bibliography.

-Its website notes that you can choose from a list of over 30 source types, so whether you’re citing a website, book, video, online image or something else, the app has you covered.
+Its website notes that you can choose a list of 30+ source types, be it a website, book, video, online image, or something totally different.

 Get literature easily, accelerate your research: Mendeley’s new and improved search and discovery tools provide the most convenient access to research from different publishers: https://t.co/VrjuI7A2LG#literaturesearch #research #Discover pic.twitter.com/CQ1C7RpOeJ